ADVOCACY

 Sponsor: Rep. Clow (R-25)

-HB 14 | Idaho Code Cleanup Act | Passed the House (68-0-4) | Passed the Senate (34-0-1) | Sent to Governor
+HB 14 | Idaho Code Cleanup Act | Passed the House (68-0-4) | Passed the Senate (34-0-1) | Signed Into Law

 This legislation requires each agency to follow a similar process to the ZBR rulemaking process, which requires each agency to study and delete unnecessary, obsolete, and outdated rules.
 Agencies must complete a review of their code sections no later than Sept.
 1, 2025, and report to the Legislature the codes that fall into one of those three categories.
 A recommendation must be included in each agency report if it should be removed.
 It also allows agencies to make recommendations on codes necessary to the public health, safety, and welfare of Idahoans.
 Agencies can, but are not required, to also include information on unnecessary, obsolete, and outdated code sections that are not in their purview.
 The Legislature will consider the recommendations during the 2026 regular session.